When it comes to choosing the leadership style, there are different options you can consider for your workplace.

 Being a servant leader requires you to be engaging and get in touch with others,

-Also, make other people believe that they can lean on you when they have hard times also means starting a relationship that is based on trust and respect.
+Also, making other people believe they can lean on you when they have hard times also means starting a relationship based on trust and respect.

 And for this, you have to engage with more, not just small talk.

 Caring enough for them and understanding their priorities, requirements, and preferences.

 Don’t mix this up with understanding, as they are both two different characters.
 However, both are important in the servant leadership style.

 When you are empathic, you embrace the pain of your workers and make them feel comfortable as far as you can.